Notproginfinix/phhusson-treble_experimentations/Xiaomi-Redmi-Note-10-Pro-5G---Poco-X3-GT.md

 - VoLTE: Turn on all two options under `IMS features` and install IMS APK
 - Handset speaker volume not adjustable: Refer to #1908 https://github.com/phhusson/treble_experimentations/issues/1908

-If you found any other bugs, feel free to open an issue and @me there.
+If you found any other bugs, feel free to open an issue and @me(lyc8503) there.